Kobazaaa/Kirbys_Adventure/README.md

 ### Texture- and SoundManager

 The Texture- and SoundManager are static classes that manage certain objects.
 The TextureManager holds all the textures while the SoundManager holds all the sounds.
-This allows to avoid having duplicate sounds or textures (as these managers also prevent the same texture from being loaded twice).
+This is to avoid having duplicate sounds or textures (as these managers also prevent the same texture from being loaded twice).

 ### LevelManager